AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/launch/security-best-practices.md

 Brute force password guessing attacks can result in unauthorized Admin access.
 Protect your site from these attacks by following these best practices:

-1. Identify and protect all points where the Commerce installation can be accessed from the outside world.
+- Identify and protect all points where the Commerce installation can be accessed from the outside world.

   You can secure access to the Admin, which generally requires the most protection, by following Adobe's [priority recommendations](#priority-recommendations) when configuring your Commerce project.

-1. Control access to the Commerce site by setting up an access control list that only allows access to users coming from a specified IP address or network.
+- Control access to the Commerce site by setting up an access control list that only allows access to users coming from a specified IP address or network.

-   You can use a Fastly Edge ACL list with a custom VCL code snippet to filter incoming requests and allow access by IP address.
+  You can use a Fastly Edge ACL with a custom VCL code snippet to filter incoming requests and allow access by IP address.
 See [Custom VCL for allowing requests](https://experienceleague.adobe.com/docs/commerce-cloud-service/user-guide/cdn/custom-vcl-snippets/fastly-vcl-allowlist.html).

   >[!TIP]
   >
   >If you employ a remote workforce, ensure that the IP addresses of remote employees are included in the list of addresses with permission to access the Commerce site.

-### Prevent Clickjacking exploits
+### Prevent clickjacking exploits

-Adobe safeguards your store from Clickjacking attacks by providing the `X-Frame-Options` HTTP request header that you can include in requests to your storefront.
+Adobe safeguards your store from clickjacking attacks by providing the `X-Frame-Options` HTTP request header that you can include in requests to your storefront.
 See [Prevent clickjacking exploits](../../../configuration/security/xframe-options.md) in the *Adobe Commerce Configuration Guide*.